PoonAthitS/PoonAthitS/README.md

 ## Hi there 👋
-My name is [Poon Athit](https://www.linkedin.com/in/athit-srimachand/), I'm a data analyst
+My name is [Poon Athit](https://www.linkedin.com/in/athit-srimachand/), a Data Analyst with a comprehensive background in Business analytics, B2B Sales & Marketing, and Consulting.
+Expert in data-driven solutions, dashboarding, machine learning, compliance, etc. Committed to transforming data into strategic insights that fuel business success and performance.

 <details>
 <summary>More about me:</summary>